EnterpriseDB/docs/README.md

 vale --output=line product_docs/docs/pgaa/
 ```

-### Other options

 If one of the rules is getting too noisy, you can silence it in your local `~/Library/Application Support/vale/.vale.ini`.
 For example, to silence the active voice rule:

 ```
 EDB.ActiveVoice = NO
 ```

-### Use Vale in VS Code

-The [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=ChrisChinchilla.vale-vscode) runs Vale in the background as you write and highlights rule violations inline — similar to a spell checker.
-Flagged text is underlined with a squiggly line: red for errors, yellow for warnings, and blue for suggestions.
-Hovering over an underlined word or phrase shows the rule name and the suggested fix.
-All issues also appear collected in the **Problems** panel (**View > Problems**, or **⌘⇧M**).

-To install the extension:

-1. Open VS Code and go to the Extensions view (**⌘⇧X**).
-2. Search for **Vale VSCode**.
-3. Select the extension by **Chris Chinchilla** and click **Install**.

-Alternatively, the repo includes `.vscode/extensions.json` with the extension listed as a recommendation, so VS Code prompts you to install it automatically when you open the project.

-**No additional VS Code configuration is needed.** The extension calls the Vale CLI in the background, and Vale automatically finds your config at `~/Library/Application Support/vale/.vale.ini` — the same file you set up in the [local configuration step](#set-up-your-local-configuration) above.
-As long as that file is in place with the correct `StylesPath`, the extension enforces all the EDB and Custom rules as you type.

-> If the extension isn't picking up the rules, check that Vale is installed (`vale --version`) and that `~/Library/Application Support/vale/.vale.ini` exists with a valid `StylesPath`.

-While the extension is useful for catching issues as you write, running Vale from the terminal gives you a complete, definitive list of all flagged items across a file or directory — useful before committing or submitting a PR.
-See [Basic usage](#basic-usage) above.

 ## Contributions